Board of Governors

 6907c9db f83e 4014 967c 1b1389da1789

-In summary, I am extremely grateful to the staff, parents and Governors of Cargilfield School and, most importantly, the pupils whose efforts allowed for such a successful year in such a difficult climate.
-We have worked through testing times to re-establish Cargilfield as one of the premier preparatory schools in the U.K.
+In summary, I am extremely grateful to the staff, parents, my fellow Governors of Cargilfield School and, most importantly, the pupils whose efforts allowed for such a successful and memorable year.
+This continues to re-inforce the idea of Cargilfield as one of the premier preparatory schools in the U.K.

 IMG 0749

-After two years of restrictions which curtailed our usual fundraising events, it was heartening to see these events return in 2021/22.
-The return of the Pentland Round and the annual School Summer fair were enthusiastically supported by pupils and parents alike and both events were blessed with fine weather.
+The annual Pentland Round and the School Summer fair were enthusiastically supported by pupils and parents alike and both events were blessed with fine weather.
 The School selected three charities to support this year, with one charity selected by each of the Pre-prep and Upper School children and one selected by Friends of Cargilfield.
-These charities were The Tailor Ed Foundation (supporting children with autism to develop important life skills); Kids Love Clothes (providing pre-worn clothes to families with particular needs) and Riding for the Disabled (providing therapy and opportunities for children and adults with disabilities to learn new skills).
-Total funds raised by the School in 2021/22, to be distributed equally amongst the three charities amounted to £10,376.
+These charities were The Love Oliver, St Columba’s Hospice and Canine Partners.

-In addition to the fundraising for the School’s three nominated charities, other specific fundraising activities during the year allowed the School to support the Poppy Appeal, Comic Relief, St Columba’s Hospice, and Fresh Start.
+In addition to the fundraising for the School’s three nominated charities, other specific fundraising activities, including our Pre-prep ceilidh, Harvest Festival and Valentine’s disco, during the year allowed the School to support the Poppy Appeal, Comic Relief, St Columba’s Hospice, Pakistan Flood 2022 appeal and Fresh Start.

 BURSARY AWARDS